wetet2/simple-web-explorer/README.md

 # simple-web-explorer
 This is a reponsive web file explorer on NodeJS with Express such as IIS Directory search.
-I made this for sharing files on my system.
+simple-web-explorer is made for sharing files and viewing some images easily.
-It's very easy and convenient for coworkers to check my files
+It's very useful and convenient sharing something with coworkers.

 ``` npm install yarn -g && yarn install ```